HubRise/website/content/apps/prestashop/en/overview.md

 - Pull orders from PrestaShop, including order status.
 - Pull customer information from PrestaShop.
-- Push a catalog into a HubRise catalog.
+- Push a catalog into PrestaShop.
 - Synchronise inventory with PrestaShop.

 PrestaShop can be connected to HubRise from the HubRise back office.